joao-mambelli/CSHUE/README.md

 ## Translations

 If you want you can help me translating CSHUE.
-Just open an issue saying you want to help..
+Just open an issue saying you want to help.